darconeous/openthread/spinel-prop-core.md

 the value of the packet.

 Any data past the end of `FRAME_DATA_LEN` is considered metadata.
-The format of the metadata is defined by the associated network protocol.
+The format of the metadata is defined by the associated network protocol, and typically includes RSSI/TX-Power, LQI, etc.